ERMETE-Lab/ROSE-pyforce/_sources/tutorials.rst.txt

     - *Offline*: Creation of the reduced space using the POD and GEIM.
     - *Online*:  Indirect Reconstruction (PE+POD-I), considering noisy data.

+*Coming Soon: multiphysics (neutronics+thermal-hydraulics) with dolfinx and OpenFOAM.*

+Each tutorial requires a dataset to be generated: the notebooks generating the dataset are available in the tutorials, alternatevely the data can be download from `Zenodo <https://doi.org/10.5281/zenodo.11483677>`_.

 .. toctree::
     :maxdepth: 1
     :caption: List of Tutorials: